Signbank/FinSL-signbank/README.md

 # FinSL-signbank

 **Store *Sign language* Gloss data with videos.**

-FinSL-signbank aims to make the sign language annotation process more efficient.
+FinSL-signbank is a web application that aims to make the sign language annotation process more efficient.

-Documentation is available at [https://github.com/Signbank/FinSL-signbank/wiki](https://github.com/Signbank/FinSL-signbank/wiki)
+Documentation is available at [https://github.com/Signbank/FinSL-signbank/wiki][wiki]

 # Overview

 FinSL-signbank is being developed based on the needs of Finnish sign language researchers.
 It can be used for any sign language(s) that share similar requirements.
-Signbank was originally developed by Steve Cassidy (https://github.com/Signbank/Auslan-signbank).
-FinSL-Signbank is being developed based on NGT Signbank (https://github.com/Signbank/NGT-signbank), NGT Signbank is a fork of Auslan Signbank.
+Signbank was originally developed by Steve Cassidy [https://github.com/Signbank/Auslan-signbank][auslan-signbank].
+FinSL-Signbank is being developed based on NGT Signbank [https://github.com/Signbank/NGT-signbank][ngt-signbank], NGT Signbank is a fork of Auslan Signbank.

 Main features:
 * Store Gloss data with multiple videos per Gloss.
 * Interface easily translatable to multiple languages.
-* Export Glosses as XML directly to ELAN (https://tla.mpi.nl/tools/tla-tools/elan/).
+* Export Glosses as XML directly to [ELAN][elan-link].
 * Can store multiple datasets, even of the same language.
 * Search from multiple datasets or just from one at a time.